Auto Insurance

 • Riders who remain accident-free for a full policy year can see their deductible drop below $100 through accident-forgiveness and safe-rider discount programs.

-Liability coverage is the backbone of any motorcycle insurance policy.
-Without it, a single at-fault accident can expose a rider to tens of thousands of dollars in out-of-pocket costs for the other party’s medical bills and vehicle repairs alone,
+The Insurance Information Institute notes that liability coverage is the foundation of any motorcycle insurance policy.
+Without it, a single at-fault accident can expose a rider to tens of thousands of dollars in out-of-pocket costs for the other party’s medical bills and vehicle repairs alone.
+The Consumer Financial Protection Bureau (CFPB) echoes this, encouraging all vehicle owners, including motorcycle riders, to understand their coverage options before hitting the road.

 Liability Policy Type Per-Person Bodily Injury Limit Per-Accident Bodily Injury Limit Best For